-The impact vaping has on the body is discussed everywhere from social media to print journalism, and nobody seems to be able to agree on exactly what happens to the body when you vape e-cigarettes.
+The impact vaping has on the body is a that's still discussion widely open everywhere, and nobody seems to be able to agree on exactly what happens to the body when you vape e-cigarettes.
 There is plenty of ongoing research to study lung capacity, toxicity, blood and oxygen levels in vapers, so we always recommend beginning your own personal research by reading proven scientific studies from trusted outlets.

 The changes you will notice after making the move to switch to vaping can be staggering, with many vapers reporting that they enjoy a better sense of taste and smell, a disappearing smoker’s cough, as well as the ability to breathe more deeply and cleanly than before.